 Ken was born in Vietnam and grew up in San Francisco, California.
 He did not become a Christian until in college, but following that he and his wife lived in the mission field for 14 years before moving to Los Angeles.
 He decided to pursue a Masters of Ministry degree at Pepperdine, and admired Pepperdine’s quality education, amazing views and the opportunities to lead within the Christian community.
 Ken mentioned that the attentiveness of the professors really enhanced his learning over his 4 years in the Master's Program: "I think each professor added a different slant to shaping my graduate education.
 Dr. Willis and Dr. Rodriguez have really helped me through".
 When asked about how the Westside Scholarship impacted him, he stated, "I am super grateful.
-It is a dream come true - I did a lot of field work but have always yearned for formal training in God's word".
+It is a dream come true - I did a lot of fieldwork but have always yearned for formal training in God's word".
 Ken is actively using his training working in his local ministry, serving a congregation of about 350 people on our Sunday services.
+Ken graduated with a Master of Science in Ministry during th Spring 2020 semester.
+He currently serves as the vice president of BDK USA, Inc. which specializes in licensed aftermarket auto accessories.
 Ken also received the scholarship for 2016-2017; 2017-2018; and 2018-2019.

 Zac Luben is originally from the Bay Area in Northern California and grew up attending the Redwood Church of Christ in Redwood City, California.
 He chose Pepperdine for both his undergraduate and graduate student experiences, which he says were excellent and formative.
 He started at Pepperdine in 2001 and graduated with a B.A in Religion in 2005.
 He then returned in 2009 to continue his education in the Master of Divinity program, which he finished in 2014.
 When asked about specific professors or classes that impacted him, he replied, "One of the most significant classes and professors during my time as a student was New Testament World with Dr. Ron Cox.
 The class challenged me to consider the rich historical and cultural contexts that the New Testament writers found themselves in.
 I have used the information I learned in this class in sermons and classes I’ve taught in my ministry."
 The Westside Scholarship greatly benefited Zac because it made it possible for him to pursue a graduate degree without the financial burden that usually accompanies a degree.
 He has served in full-time youth & family ministry for the last few years, working for the Culver Palms Church of Christ in Los Angeles as the Youth & Family Minister.
-Zac is also an adjunct professor of Religion at Pepperdine University.
+Zac is also an adjunct professor of Religion at Pepperdine University and serves as the Program Director of CrossWays, a life-transforming, nine-day experience at Pepperdine University for high school students in the summer after their sophomore and junior years on campus.
 He was a scholarship recipient during both the 2012-2013 and 2011-2012 academic years.

 Matthew McCay is originally from Washington State, where he grew up attending and teaching in the Churches of Christ.
 He left his home in Yakima, WA to attend Washington State University where he earned a B.A. in Social Sciences in 2004.
 He then served as a commissioned officer in the U.S. Army, most recently completing his service with a combat deployment to Iraq in 2010.
 Matthew completed a Master of Divinity degree from Pepperdine University.
 He and his wife, Sarah, have relocated back to Washington, where Matthew is the full time chaplain at the Virginia Mason Memorial Hospital.
 Matthew also volunteers with his church family as a homeless ministry coordinator and acts as a chaplain for veterans in his local area.
 Matthew emphasizes that the scholarship and training he had received at Pepperdine is used every day: "I use the biblical knowledge and exegetical skills gained in my studies to teach God's love for the world and the truth of his word in the church setting.
 I use my ministry training daily in my walk with patients and families through their times of great personal crisis in the hospital setting to help bring them hope and courage as they find their way through the storm.
 I believe that real love, the kind of love that God desires from us towards him and towards our neighbor, requires sacrificial service.
 My studies at Pepperdine have helped prepare me to render that love and that sacrificial service in a more effective way.
 I'm very grateful for the Westside scholarship that greatly aided me during my time at Pepperdine."